aws-samples/amazon-redshift-udfs/README.md

 # Amazon Redshift UDFs
 A collection of example user-defined functions (UDFs) and utilities for Amazon Redshift.
+The intent of this collection is to provide examples for defining python UDFs, but the UDF examples themselves may not be optimal to achieve your requirements.

 ## Contents